warkruid/one-click-hugo-cms/content/en/posts/OpenAI And Language Learning.md

 # Set the prompt
 prompt_role = '''
-You are a expert in languages.
+You are an expert languages teacher.
 Your task is to write text
 on the SUBJECT,
 in the LANGUAGE,